 - Gergeti Trinity Church

 You will definitely have some spillovers from Day 6 in Tbilisi.
 Treat this day to enjoy true Georgian hospitality, wine & dine and enjoy the historical sights in this city.

 One of world’s high altitude lakes, Lake Sevan is cooler and windier than other parts of Armenia.
+You can do a day trip to Lake Sevan from Yerevan or stay a night.
 The best time to visit Lake Sevan is July & August.
 There are many hotels by the shore offering spectacular views of the lake.
-Book here
+Check hotels here.

 Hankavan thermal springs is believed to have medicinal properties and best enjoyed in cooler weather.
-The feeling of warmth was a welcome change in the bitter mountain chill and we thoroughly enjoyed it inspite of the questionable color of the water (!)
+The feeling of warmth is a welcome change in the bitter mountain chill and you will thoroughly enjoyed it in spite of the questionable color of the water (!)